Santosh Bhartiya (Indian politician): Biography

 He began his journalism career with Ravivaar in the late 1970s and later joined The Telegraph in 1985.
 In 1986, he founded Chauthi Duniya, the first Hindi weekly of its kind.
 Bhartiya was also instrumental in launching Jain TV, India's first private news channel.

 Bhartiya was among those targeted in the Pegasus spyware scandal, a controversy involving the use of spyware developed by Israel’s NSO Group to monitor the phones of journalists, activists, and political figures.
 The scandal raised significant concerns over privacy and surveillance in India.

 Career

-Political

 Santosh Bhartiya served as a Member of Parliament in the 9th Lok Sabha, representing the Farrukhabad constituency in Uttar Pradesh, where he defeated Salman Khurshid.

-Writing

 Bhartiya is the editor-in-chief of Chauthi Duniya, the first weekly newspaper in Hindi.

 Bhartiya wrote the book VP Singh, Chandrashekhar, Sonia Gandhi aur Mein.
 Bhartiya reflects on his close associations with V.P.
 Singh and Chandrashekhar, recounting critical events during their tenures as Prime Ministers, as well as the political strategies and challenges they faced.

 Bhartiya has also produced films such as Hogaya Dimaag Ka Dahi, Fatso, and Bhaiyyaji Superhit.